 “Parents first of all need to know one thing.
 Truth without relationships leads to rejection, rules without relationships lead to rebellion, discipline without relationship leads to bitterness, anger, and resentment.
 Its the relationship stupid, it’s the relationship.
 As Bill Clinton said about the economy.
 Its the economy, stupid.
 If we don’t build loving, caring, intimate relationships with our children it doesn’t matter what we teach them or how much we pray for them, they’ll go to the wayside.
 And so I say to people, pray for your kids.
 But I’ll tell you this you can pray all you want but if you don’t build a relationship with them, forget it.
 They’ll walk away.
 Instead of [just] praying for your child, pray [also] for yourself.
 Because a parent is not responsible for a child.
 That’s a fallacy.
 If I thought I was responsible for my children I would go out of my mind.
 Teenagers could drive you nuts.
 I’m not responsible for my three daughters and my son.
 I’m responsible to my children not for them.
 I’m responsible to love them.
 To love the Lord thy God with all my heart, mind, and soul.
 I’m responsible to live out Christ before them.
 I’m responsible to love their Father.
 To give the model of a happy marriage.
 I’m responsible to teach my children, to pray for my children.
 I am responsible to love them, to listen to them, to hurt with them, to share with them, to be involved in their lives.
 What they do with it is not my responsibility.
 So you need to more prayer for yourself that you will be faithful to your child.”
 (2)

 We can learn a lesson from the Bible story of the prodigal son who insultingly wanted his inheritance before the father had died.
-The father knew it was better to have this rebellion lived out AWAY from the rest of the family so he gave the son his inheritance and off he went to enjoy the very temporary pleasure of sin (Luke 15:11-13.
+The father knew it was better to have this rebellion lived out AWAY from the rest of the family, so he gave the son his inheritance, and off he went to enjoy the very temporary pleasure of sin (Luke 15:11-13.
 Hebrews 11:25).
 While the father evidently looked for the departed son every day (based on him seeing him return from afar – Luke 15:20).
-Note the Father did not proceed to follow the rebel son into the low places of life.
-However, once the son came to his senses (Luke 15:14-19) the father met him on his way back home before the other family members could see his disheveled appearance.
-The father then declared He was back in right relationship with him (signified by giving of his best robe) with all rights including his wealth (signified by giving of his ring) and restored him as a son (signified by giving him sandals which were not worn by servants but rather family members) (Luke 15:20-22) He then killed the fattened calf symbolizing reconciliation for the son that was effectively dead to them but was now alive!
+Note the father did not proceed to follow the rebel son into the low places of life.
+However, once the son came to his senses (Luke 15:14-19), the father met him on his way back home before the other family members could see his disheveled appearance.
+The father declared He was back in a right relationship with him (signified by giving his best robe) with all rights, including his wealth (signified by giving his ring).
+He restored him as a son (signified by giving him sandals).
+Sandals were worn only by family members and not servants (Luke 15:20-22).
+He then killed the fattened calf, symbolizing reconciliation for the son that was effectively dead to them but was now alive!
 (Luke 15:23,24).

-Furthermore, we are not to be like the older brother who kept the rules of his father perfectly but never cultivated a loving relationship with his father (Luke 15:25-32).
-This story is an allegory depicting the love our Heavenly Father has for us His children even if we chose to rebel.
-That is, He is not looking for perfection but rather progress and will be there for you the moment you turn from the sin (sin is rebellion or lawlessness 1 John 3:4) and to Him (Jeremiah 33:3).
+Furthermore, we are not to be like the older brother who kept his father’s rules perfectly but never cultivated a loving relationship with his father (Luke 15:25-32).
+This story is an allegory depicting our Heavenly Father’s love for us, His children, even if we choose to rebel.
+That is, He is not looking for perfection but rather progress and will be there for you the moment you turn from sin (sin is rebellion or lawlessness 1 John 3:4) and to Him (Jeremiah 33:3).
 Amen

 The Opportunity of Blessing for Keeping the Commandment

-If your parents are still alive then treat them kindly as this is the only commandment that you cannot practice forever.
+If your parents are still alive, treat them kindly as this is the only commandment you cannot practice forever.
 That is, we all will lose our parents to death at some point (Hebrews 9:27).
-I have seen adults weeping at the funeral of their parents for missing the opportunity to set things right between them.
-If your parents are still alive be sure to call them regularly especially if you live too far away to visit.
+I have seen adults weeping at their parents’ funeral for missing the opportunity to set things right between them.
+If your parents are still alive, be sure to call them regularly, especially if you live too far away to visit.
 I encourage you to go make things right with them before it is too late.

-Furthermore, if you profess to be a religious person but do not honor your parents then God does not think much of your religion (Mark 7:10-13.
+Furthermore, if you profess to be a religious person but do not honor your parents, God does not think much of your religion (Mark 7:10-13.
 James 1:26,27).
-The world is looking for people with a religion that teaches them how to live well; a religion that begins at home by honoring your parents is a good place to start!
-Again, obedience and respect at home lead to the same in the workplace and when joined with other virtues they lead to a prosperous career.
+The world is looking for a religion that teaches them how to live well; a faith that begins at home by honoring your parents is an excellent place to start!
+Again, obedience and respect at home lead to the same in the workplace, and when joined with other virtues, they lead to a prosperous career.
 Therefore, parents continue to model honoring your parents so that your children (even adult children) can learn by example.
-Honor your parents by being a law-abiding citizen (Romans 13:1), by living an ethical, moral and prudential life (2 Peter 1:4-8), and by being a good provider for your family (1 Timothy 5:8), etc.
+Honor your parents by being a law-abiding citizen (Romans 13:1), by living an ethical, moral, and prudential life (2 Peter 1:4-8), and by being a good provider for your family (1 Timothy 5:8), etc.